XRPLF/clio/README.md

 which can cause high latencies.
 A possible alternative to this is to just deploy a database in each region, and the Clio nodes in each region use their region's database.
 This is effectively two systems.

+## Logging
+Clio provides several logging options, all are configurable via the config file and are detailed below.

+`log_level`: The minimum level of severity at which the log message will be outputted.
+Severity options are `trace`, `debug`, `info`, `warning`, `error`, `fatal`.

+`log_to_console`: Enable/disable log output to console.
+Options are `true`/`false`.

+`log_to_file`: Enable/disable log saving to files in persistent local storage.
+Options are `true`/`false`.

+`log_directory`: Path to the directory where log files are stored.
+If such directory doesn't exist, Clio will create it.

+`log_rotation_size`: The max size of the log file in **megabytes** before it will rotate into a smaller file.

+`log_directory_max_size`: The max size of the log directory in **megabytes** before old log files will be deleted to free up space.

+`log_rotation_hour_interval`: The time interval in **hours** after the last log rotation to automatically rotate the current log file.

+Note, time-based log rotation occurs dependently on size-based log rotation, where if a size-based log rotation occurs, the timer for the time-based rotation will reset.